- 1998 – Victoria University of Wellington

 2001 – The University of Western Australia

-The Third ANZAMEMS Conference, ‘Metamorphoses — Peoples, Places, Times’, was held at The University of Western Australia in Perth in July 2001.
-The programme for this conference has been archived here as a PDF file (366KB).
+The Third ANZAMEMS Conference, ‘Metamorphoses — Peoples, Places, Times’, was held at The University of Western Australia in Perth from 5-8 July 2001.

 Back to top of page